 It’s a camera phone, and there is a 24MP shooter on the front for selfie lovers that is undoubtedly going to give some great shots to whoever is in love with taking photos.
-Most importantly, it is AI-powered that means it will auto-detect the skin tone, sex and surrounding for producing a perfect shot.
+Most importantly, it is AI-powered which means it will auto-detect the skin tone, sex, and surrounding for producing a perfect shot.

 On the rear, there is a dual-camera setup vertically aligned more or less like iPhone.
 It is the first time a V series smartphone has received two cameras at the back.

 The 16MP lens comes with a 2.0 aperture, and the other 5MP sensor is meant to create depth in photos.
 We could set the aperture value from f/0.95 to f/16 and even re-adjust the bokeh effect after taking the pictures.
 However, the front camera doesn’t provide this freedom of doing post-shot editing since there is only one lens available.

 It failed to make daylight look natural, and the enhanced colors in the pictures did not make the background or the scenery look real at all.